Azure/bicep-reps/active/0022-artifact-aliases-and-redirects.md

 ### Require fully qualified references

-Bicep could support only fully qualified `oci:`, `ts:`, and `local:` references.
+Bicep could support only fully qualified `oci:`, `ts:`, and `file:` references.
 This would minimize configuration, but users would repeatedly encode registry hosts, Azure scopes, and repository prefixes in source.
 It would also make moving an artifact location costly across a large codebase.

 ### Use scheme-qualified aliases